ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 On the sidebar choose 'Issues', then next to 'All issues' choose 'Create new issues'.
 You'll be able to create your issue here.

 ![Create issue screen](./createIssue.png)

+Fill in the name of your issue.
+This should usually be descriptive enough so the issue is immediately clear, but keep it concise.

+Next, fill in an initial event description.
+This is a good place to write "We've discovered the problem, and are working on it" or similar.
+The description should be relevant to the current point in time - later on you can add events as the issue progresses.

+Afterwards, choose a category or categories your issue belongs to.
+If the category you want doesn't exist, you can create a new one simply by typing the name of the category you want and pressing the Enter key.

+Lastly, choose the severity of the issue to further categorize it.

 ## Issuing API tokens